perfectweather/PHBS_BlockChain_2019/README.md

  isValidTx  | Verify (1) - (5) | True: five method above all return True<br>False: else

 3.  handleTxs: Since transactions may depend on each other, use "do - while" to judge whether transaction is vaild untill the number of "not valid transation" do not change after judge all "not valid transation".<br>
 Also, I wirte a method updateUTXOPool to update UTXOPool.
-After finding every valid transaction, this method will be used once.
+After finding every valid transaction, this method will be used once. <br>

-## Test
+## Test<br>

 ### Create Data<br>

 I write createUTXOPoolAndTx class to create data for test.
-I firstly generate data to create valid trasactions and then change some transaction to make it has error to prepare data for tests.<br>
+I firstly generate data to create valid trasactions and UTXOPool then change some transaction to make it has error to prepare data for tests.<br>

 1. First, I write some methods to create transaction.<br>
   •sign: To get signature<br>